SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

   size: 30Gi
 ```

-If using a different provider, create a [StorageClass](//kubernetes.io/docs/concepts/storage/storage-classes/ ) and provide its name in `values.yaml`.
+If using a different provider, create a [StorageClass](//kubernetes.io/docs/concepts/storage/storage-classes/ ) <My-Storage-Class> and provide its name in `values.yaml`.
 Example:

 ```yaml
 # Create your storage class